Brubaker pitches Pirates past Brewers 6-1 in series opener

 TRAINERS’ ROOM

 Pirates: RHP Michael Feliz (0-0, 3.18 ERA) went on the 10-day injured list with a cracked nail on his right middle finger.
-Manager Derek Shelton said the injury affected Feliz in his last couple of appearances.

-“We just got to the point where we needed to give it some rest because he continued to re-aggravate it,” Shelton said.
+RHP Sean Poppen was added to the active roster.

 Brewers: OF Christian Yelich missed his fourth straight game with a sore back.